-NESA Requirements state that N Awards be issued to be given to students who do not satisfactorily meet course outcomes.
+NESA Requirements) to be given to students who do not satisfactorily meet course outcomes.
 Two written warnings are issued so you have a chance to improve the situation.
-If an N Award is applied to a subject, you lose that subject from your Year 11 Record of Achievement or Higher School Certificate and may have to repeat.
+If an N Award is applied to a subject, you lose that subject from your Year 11 Record of Achievement or Higher School Certificate and may have to repeat or move to Pathways.